22 River deltas, sea coasts and reefs

 Menu back

-The material washed into lakes and seas by rivers and streams, allows conclusions to be drawn as to how long these processes have already lasted.
+The material washed into lakes and seas by rivers and streams allows conclusions to be drawn as to how long these processes have already lasted.
 It is amazing that there is not a single river delta anywhere on Earth that can definitely be significantly more than 10,000 years old.
-Even if one studies the current changes in lakes and sea coasts, it is clear that the Earth’s surface, as it is today, can never be millions and billions of years old.
+Even if one studies the current changes in lakes and sea coasts, the Earth’s surface, as it is today, can never be millions or billions of years old.

 •

-The Amazon transports 500 million tons of material a year into the Atlantic.
-As a result, the shelf in the estuary area of the Amazon is raised by about 50 metres above the surrounding shelf.
+The Amazon transports 500 million tons of material per year into the Atlantic.
+As a result, the shelf in the estuary area of the Amazon is raised every year by about 50 m above the surrounding shelf.
 Under today’s conditions, it would have taken about 14,000 years to deposit this volume.
-If it is taken into consideration that the Amazon washed considerably more material into the sea during the formation of the Andes than it does today, then this figure must again be drastically reduced.
-In a good 3,000 years, today’s shelf off the estuary of the Amazon can be filled to the water’s surface.
+If it is considered that the Amazon washed much more material into the sea during the formation of the Andes than it does today, then this figure must again be drastically reduced.
+In a good 3,000 years, today’s shelf off the estuary of the Amazon will be filled up to the sea’s surface.

 The Mississippi transports around 300 million tons of material yearly into the Gulf of Mexico.
 On the basis of this volume, the gulf would have to be completely filled after eight million years.
 In truth, however, there is only a relatively small river delta of 50 km in length at the end of the river.
 Some advocates of a billion year old world say that the material washed down sinks continuously into the sea.
 Yet there is no trace of it in the drill cores that have been made in the seabed.
-Such drillings have been made all over the gulf (not to calculate the age of the earth, of course, but in the attempt to find oil ...).
+Such drillings have been made all over the gulf, not to calculate the age of the Earth, of course, but in an attempt to find oil.

-The Niagara Falls cliffs are, due to the large volume of water, yearly eroded by 1.5 metres.
+The Niagara Falls cliffs, due to the large volume of water, eroded 1.5 m each year.
 The waterfall is therefore shifting gradually in the direction of Lake Erie.
-From the distance from Lake Ontario (11.5km) one can conclude that the Niagara Falls are, at the very most, 10,000 years old (1).
+From the distance from Lake Ontario (11.5 km) one can conclude that the Niagara Falls are, at the very most, 10,000 years old (1).

 Cross section of the Niagara Falls and the Great Lakes from which their water originates.